 2. Shifting Marketing Dollars from Print to Digital

 For many years, marketing dollars have been pumped into static materials to yield high-impact first impressions.
 Let’s pick on costly print brochures.

 Printed brochures can make a strong first impression with high-gloss overlays on matte covers, debossed logos, and custom-cut pages.
-However, like brand new cars, what happens when it drives off the lot?
-The value of it instantly depreciates.
+However, like brand-new cars, what happens when it drives off the lot?
+Its value instantly depreciates.
 You’ll see these brochures left behind at events, lining recycling bins, and quickly becoming inaccurate with outdated information.
-Even more, there’s no data to be gleaned from them to advise sales teams on prospects or trends.
+Even more, there are no data to be gleaned from them to advise sales teams on prospects or trends.

 There’s no question—high-quality print materials are here to stay because first impressions are important.
 So, how do you make a stellar impression AND extend the life of static materials?
 Here’s where the fun begins!
 I’d recommend allocating a portion of this line item to build in digital features that provide insight to your sales/leasing team:

 Leverage a simple QR code to access dynamic, expanded information